doamatto/upnp-portmapper/README.md

 This is a command-line based utility mainly because I run a headless server, which means a GUI wouldn't work.
 In the future, I might add a lightweight GUI using GTK+.
 Why GTK+?
 Because this is also a cross-platform utility and having one source base is **WAY** easier then making several repos for each version (Windows, macOS, Linux) of this utility.
 It's easier to hit compile and upload binaries to one repo in one project file.

-This tool uses the [Mono.NAT](https://github.com/alanmcgovern/Mono.Nat) library.
-This seemed to be the only slightly documented utility that could do what I wanted.

 ### Building
 I built this tool with [VS.2019](https://visualstudio.com), as I recommend you do as well.
 However, you can still compile without VS.2019 by using MSBuild™ (the ™ is because I haven't tried using MSBuild).